RaspberryPiFoundation/microbit-curriculum/en-GB/interactive-badge/index.md

 ## Save your project { .save }

 ## Challenge: Displaying a sad face {.challenge}
-Can you make your micro:bit display a sad face then the 'B' button is pressed?
+Can you make your micro:bit display a sad face when the 'B' button is pressed?
 You'll need to create a new event to do this.

 ![screenshot](images/badge-buttonB-emulator.png)